Effective Pain Management

 - How to use guided imagery, relaxation and distraction to promote chronic pain relief

 - How to deal with constant pain and promote healing

 - How healthcare professionals can make their consultations more therapeutic

 - How to avoid labelling patients’ pain as ‘purely psychological’

 - The many myths about pain – and why some well-intentioned pain management techniques don’t work and more…

 No prior medical knowledge is needed for you to benefit from the day.

 The ‘Effective Pain Management’ live online course starts at 9.15am and runs until 4.00pm.
-(GMT).
+(BST).